-The hydraulic oil will warm up faster, if the counterweight is fully retracted and the counterweight control lever is held in the IN () position.
-With the counterweight fully retracted, hold the counterweight control lever in the IN position for short periods of 10 seconds or less.
+The hydraulic oil will warm up faster, if the counterweight is fully retracted and the counterweight control rocker is held in the IN (\bigwedge) position.
+With the counterweight fully retracted, hold the counterweight control rocker in the IN position for short \frown periods of 10 seconds or less.
 This action will allow the hydraulic oil to reach the counterweight retract relief pressure, which causes the hydraulic oil to warm up more rapidly.
+Once the hydraulic oil is sufficiently warm, set the engine idle to LOW.